 FRT.
 RR.
 SPA.
-IF TIRES ARE HOT, ADD 4PSI/28KPa

-SEE OWNER'S MANUAL FOR ADDITIONAL INFORMATION
+IF TIRES ARE HOT, ADD 4PSI/28KPa SEE OWNER'S MANUAL FOR ADDITIONAL INFORMATION

 Two labels on your vehicle show how much weight it may properly carry.
-The Tire-Loading Information label found on the driver's door tells you the proper size, speed rating and recommended inflation pressures for the tires on your vehicle.
+The Tire-Loading Information label found on the rear edge of the driver's door tells you the proper size, speed rating and recommended inflation pressures for the tires on your vehicle.
+It also gives you important information about the number of people that can be in your vehicle.
 It also gives you important information about the number of people that can be in your vehicle and the total weight that you can carry.
 This weight is called the Vehicle Capacity Weight and includes the weight of all occupants, cargo, and all nonfactory-installed options.